mailwatch/MailWatch/README.md

 * Colour-coded display of recently processed mail.
 * Drill-down onto each message to see detailed information.
 * Quarantine management allows you to release, delete or run SpamAssasin `sa-learn` across any quarantined messages.
-* Reports with customisable filters and graphs by JpGraph.
+* Reports with customisable filters and graphs by Chart.js.
 * Tools to view Virus Scanner status, MySQL database status and to view the MailScanner configuration files.
 * Utilities for Postfix and Sendmail to monitor and display the mail queue sizes and to record and display message relay information.
 * Multiple user levels: user, domain and admin that limit the data and features available to each.